-The State of North Carolina has extended its “Safer-At-Home” Phase 2 Order.
+The State of North Carolina has begun its "Safer-At-Home" Phase 2.5.

 Guilford County Schools will start the school year with remote learning through at least October 20th.
 For more information, click here.

 More information to come.

 - Social distancing is critical to reduce the transmission of COVID-19.
 According to the CDC, social distancing means staying at least 6 feet from other people, not gathering in groups, and staying out of crowded places.